ReactPoland/React-Convention-Book/003 Express_mongoose.md

 mongod
 ```

-which will make the database up and running for you and you want to leave it running at the background.
+which will make the database up and running for you and you want to leave it running at the background (open new tab in the terminal and leave the mongodb running in background in another one otherwise everything below won't work).

 We need to import the first example collection into the database.